keep this website free for you. TaxTips.ca does

 Caregiver Amount is added to these amounts in certain circumstances, for

 Federal and Yukon tax credits.
-With the elimination of the Child Amount Tax
+The Family Caregiver Amount

 is still available to infirm minor children.
 (4)